apptainer/singularity-userdocs/singularity_and_docker.rst

     - ``index.json`` file - a mandatory JSON object file containing an index of the images

+Because one or more images is 'bundled' here, the directory ``$HOME/.singularity/cache/oci`` is referred to as the ``$OCI_BUNDLE_DIR``.

-For additional details regarding this specification, consult `OCI Image Format Specification <https://github.com/opencontainers/image-spec>`_.
+For additional details regarding this specification, consult the `OCI Image Format Specification <https://github.com/opencontainers/image-spec>`_.

 OCI Compliance and the Singularity Cache
 ----------------------------------------

-As required by the layout specification, OCI blobs are uniquely named by their contents:
+As required by the layout specification, OCI blobs are *uniquely* named by their contents:

 .. code-block:: none